hugomilosz/carbscope/README.md

 - **Image Upload**
   Drag-and-drop or use a file picker to upload food images.
 Files are securely stored in **Supabase Storage**.

-- **Dual-Model AI Estimation**
+- **Dual-Model AI Estimation** <br>
-  Gets a more accurate estimate by querying two AI models (Llama 4 Scout and Llama 3 70b) via Groq and averaging their results.
+  Instead of relying on one opinion, the app queries the Llama 4 Scout and Llama 4 Maverick models simultaneously.
+It uses a Jaccard Similarity algorithm to merge duplicates and average the carbohydrate estimates.

 - **Meal Context Input**
   Choose between *small*, *standard*, or *large* to improve estimation accuracy.
   Optionally, add extra information (e.g. "contains rice and beans") to refine results.

-- **Analysis History**
+- **Analysis History** <br>
   Tracks user activity and displays key metrics (built with **Recharts**).
   Users can view a log of their previous analyses, stored in Supabase.